A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Parameter Estimation

-This framework ensures that the total neutrino output is consistently anchored to multi-wavelength observations.
+The neutrinos produced during the prompt and afterglow phases are in different energy regimes.
 In the external FS region, the larger emission radius leads to lower magnetic field strengths and target photon densities compared to the prompt phase.
 This environment allows particles to reach the UHE regime more efficiently than in internal shock models \citep{PhysRevLett.78.2292}.
-Consequently, the prompt and afterglow generated neutrino components naturally separate and populationally contribute to different regimes of the diffuse neutrino flux, as shown and discussed in the following sections.